LeViteZer-Oy/LeViteZer-Protocol/README.md

 01 MM MM 02 DD DD 03 DD DD 04 DD DD 05 DD DD ....
 00 CS CS
 ```

 each 'DD' is a byte of data.
 The data bytes are between a sequence of numbers as shown above.
-The first two bytes of data `MM MM` after `01` is a 16 bit integer Id that identifies the data like how long is it and how to interpre it.
+The first two bytes of data `MM MM` after `01` is a 16 bit integer Id that identifies the data. interpre it.
 Note that the first byte of data is after `02`

 Note that data starts after `02` sequence number.
 The sequence numbers can get up to `254`.
 Which makes the maximum data size `2*254 = 508 bytes`